servuscms/servus/README.md

 ## Any questions?

 If you read this far without giving up and still want to try it yourself, feel free to open GitHub issues with any problems you encounter and I'll try to help.
-I currently use *servus* to run two live sites, but it is probably not for everyone, yet...
+I currently use *Servus* to run two live sites, but it is probably not for everyone, yet...